 Volunteering for Consulting Projects

-Learn more about ACT project types, roles on projects, and ACT’s project cycle.
+Learn more about ACT clients, project roles, and ACT project cycles.
 Discover what suits your background, availability, and interests.
-The rewards are many - make an impact on a nonprofit you care about, learn new skills or hone existing talents, connect with GSB colleagues, and have fun!
+The rewards are many: make an impact on a nonprofit you care about, learn new skills or hone existing talents, connect with GSB alumni, and have fun!

 Clients and Services

-ACT are 501(c)(3) status or operate in the public sector.
-Clients range from small community-based nonprofits to university and hospital departments to government agencies and programs.
+AACT clients typically fall under 501(c)(3) status or operate within the public sector.
+They encompass a diverse range, including small community-based nonprofits, university and hospital departments, as well as government agencies and programs.

 See examples of past clients and projects, and common project services ACT provides.